greg-dubrow/USF-talk-February-2020/README.md

 Slides for invited talk at USF for campus forum.
-PEr emails with Angie Davis & talk with Don Heller, general topics:
+Per emails with Angie Davis & talk with Don Heller, general topics:

 —From a 30,000 ft view, what are the major trends affecting the higher ed landscape in the US today, particularly traditional liberal arts colleges?